 5. If moving to a new community, its great to find out about schools, parks, recreation, and community programs prior to your arrival.
 Contact the local Chamber of Commerce and/or Visitor’s Bureau.

 6. Prepare to transfer medical, property, fire and auto insurance through your insurance agent.

 7. Place all your medical records in a safe place.
 Do not forget prescriptions, vaccination records and other important information.

-1. If you are planning to do some part of the packing, start collecting moving and packing supplies.
-These can be purchased from your self storage or moving company.
+1. If you are planning to do some part of the packing, start collecting supplies.
+These can be purchased from your storage or moving company.

 2. Contact the post office and fill out a US postal change of address form and provide your new address to your telephone company, trash company, cable/satellite, water, electric company, internet provider, insurance companies, banks and financial institutions, clubs, local government agencies and any other utility companies.

 3. Register your children in their new schools.
 It would be a good idea to involve kids in the moving process.
 They can help pack their toys and items from their room.

 4. Contact utility companies – electricity, gas, phone and others for disconnection after your scheduled move out.
 And call ahead to have utilities connected to your new home.

 5. If you have pets make arrangements for transportation.
 Find out if there are specific requirements for pet ownership in your new township.
 Also obtain the veterinarian records.

 1. If you have young children, you might want to arrange for a baby-sitter on moving day to ensure they remain safe during the loading process.